frontline-hq/mail-migration/README.md

 We are currently using the /authorize flow to generate an oauth2 access token for every user.

 -   This can probably be improved by just authenticating once as the admin.
--   Maybe there is another flow that needs no manual login via webbrowser, which would make this script able to run on a server.
+-   Maybe there is another flow that needs no manual login via webbrowser but instead server-to-server, which would make this script able to run on a server.

+**Handling of expired oauth2 token**

+It seems that imapsync will crash when the oauth2 token expires.

+-> Can this be handled and automatically refreshed while running?

 **Encrypt sensitive data locally**